 Temporal variations in blue whale call types in the northeast Pacific at diel, seasonal, and interannual time scales with tag-derived behavioral context

-William Oestreich1, Danelle E Cline2, David Cade1, John Calambokidis3, James Fahlbusch4,5, John Joseph6, Tetyana Margolina7, Brandon Southall8, Jeremy A Goldbogen1 and John Phillip Ryan9, (1)Stanford University, Hopkins Marine Station, Department of Biology, Pacific Grove, CA, United States, (2)MBARI, Moss Landing, CA, United States, (3)Cascadia Research Collective, Olympia, United States, (4)Cascadia Research Collective, Olympia, WA, United States, (5)Stanford University, Hopkins Marine Station, Department of Biology, Stanford, CA, United States, (6)Naval Postgraduate School, Oceanography, Monterey, United States, (7)Naval Postgraduate School, Department of Oceanography, Monterey, CA, United States, (8)Southall Environmental Associates, Inc., CA, United States, (9)MBARI, Moss Landing, United States
+William Oestreich1, Danelle E Cline2, David Cade1, John Calambokidis3, James Fahlbusch4,5, John Joseph6, Tetyana Margolina7, Brandon Southall8, Jeremy A Goldbogen1 and John Phillip Ryan9, (1)Stanford University, Hopkins Marine Station, Department of Biology, Pacific Grove, CA, United States, (2)MBARI, Moss Landing, CA, United States, (3)Cascadia Research Collective, Olympia, United States, (4)Cascadia Research Collective, Olympia, WA, United States, (5)Stanford University, Hopkins Marine Station, Department of Biology, Stanford, CA, United States, (6)Naval Postgraduate School, Department of Oceanography, Monterey, United States, (7)Naval Postgraduate School, Department of Oceanography, Monterey, CA, United States, (8)Southall Environmental Associates, Inc., CA, United States, (9)MBARI, Moss Landing, United States

 Abstract: